ToucanProtocol/toucan-sdk/README.md

 Assuming you already have some NCT, this example gets an array of all TCO2s in the NCT pool ascending by rank/quality.

-Then redeems and retires 3 TONS of the higest ranked TCO2 it can find.
+Then redeems and retires 3 TONS of the highest ranked TCO2 it can find.

 ```typescript
 const scoredTCO2s = await toucan.getScoredTCO2s("NCT");